ednieuw/DCF77_NoInterrupt/README.md

 It simply divides the positive reads by the total reads and calculates percentages.<br>
 Signal lengths between 5% and 15% is a 0 and between 15% and 30% is a 1 bit.<br>
 The % is the length of the signal 10% = 100 msec and 20% is 200 msec.
-I tried to optimize the program with several filters like the pulse must be longer than 50 msec or read every 10 msec 100 times the signal.
+I tried to optimize the program with several filters and noise silencer methods like the pulse must be longer than 50 msec or read every 10 msec 100 times the signal.
 These 'tricks' never resulted in more than 80% good time decoding.<br>
 This was probably caused by the drift of the internal Arduino clock, that is used in the millisec() function, of around 1 second every 5 minutes.<br>
 The solution was to wait for a signal drop after 995 msec.
 This resulted in a 100% score in decoding the time from the signal when reception was optimal.
 The Arduino DCF77-library gives comparable results.<br>
 When the signal is not optimal combining the DCF77-library and this routine improves the 'good decoding score' by 20-40%.